Solange Fasquelle

 She was elected a member of the Femina Prize jury in 1992, following the steps of her mother, who had died the previous year.
 She remained on the jury until her death.

 She had been the wife of Jean-Claude Fasquelle, chairman of the French publishing house Grasset from 1981 to 2000.
-Their daughter Ariane Fasquelle was also a publisher, working as head of foreign acquisitions for Grasset, and died in April 2016 before her mother.
+Their daughter Ariane Fasquelle (née Ariane Marie Edmée Cyprien Fasquelle; 1955–2016) – also a publisher working as head of foreign acquisitions for Grasset – died April 19, 2016, before her mother.